 Fin Operator is purpose-built for support operations in ways a general AI model can't replicate on its own.

-• Skills, not just tools — A general AI model can perform individual actions.
-Fin Operator chains 50+ tools across 10+ skills to complete whole jobs — like scanning your entire knowledge base for outdated content, drafting the revisions, and applying them in a single conversation.
+Skills, not just tools — A general AI model can perform individual actions.
+Fin Operator chains together dozens of specialized tools across multiple skill domains to complete whole jobs — like scanning your entire knowledge base for outdated content, drafting the revisions, and applying them in a single conversation.

 What can't I use Fin Operator for?